This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a project.

 Take a look at the introductions in the first two example proposals listed at the beginning of this chapter, and try to identify these elements.

 Background on the problem, opportunity, or situation.
 Often occurring just after the introduction, the background section discusses what has brought about the need for the project—what problem, what opportunity there is for improving things, what the basic situation is.
 For example, management of a chain of daycare centers may need to ensure that all employees know CPR (maybe new state guidelines have been enacted about CPR certification).
 An owner of pine timber land in east Texas may want to get the land productive of saleable timber without destroying the ecology.
-(The section entitled "Need for a Wellness Program," in an example proposal listed at the beginning of this chapter is a good example of this.)

 It's true that the audience of the proposal may know the problem very well, in which case this section might not be needed.
 Writing the background section still might be useful, however, in demonstrating your particular view of the problem.
 And, if the the proposal is unsolicited, a background section is almost a requirement—you will probably need to convince the audience that the problem or opportunity exists and that it should be addressed.